-What rights or access does the subject of an investigation have to the government investigation files and materials?
+26 What rights or access does the subject of an investigation have to the government investigation files and materials?

-As a rule, no access to the inquiry file is granted until the end of investigation, although defence rights are secured by the applicable law, namely after the adoption of the terms to the infringement notice (see question 17).
+As a rule, no access to the inquiry file is granted until the end of investigation, although defence rights are secured by the applicable law, namely after the adoption of the terms to the infringement notice.